Warnings: violence, mentions of rape

 “Use me, young master Wei.
 Let me help you like you have helped me.”

 They went to Gusu first.

 Wen Ning tore apart the cultivators in the mountain villages who tried to stop them.
-He broke down housedoors and spiritual swords, heedless of the shouting of frightened alpha and beta.
-Tempered steel could not break his skin any more than clay could; moon and sunlight had not effect on him, unlike other corpses; his name spread over the land in quiet and terrified whispers.
+He broke down housedoors and spiritual swords, heedless of the shouting of frightened qianyuan and zhongyong.
+Tempered steel could not break his skin any more than clay could, and moon and sunlight had no effect on him, unlike other corpses.
+His name spread over the land in quiet and terrified whispers.

-They found three young omega willing to come with them at the foot of the Cloud Recesses, after thirty strong of the Lan clan’s affiliates failed to stop the both of them.
-None came from the Lan clan themselves to help—the affair was too quickly put to a close, the omega whisked away in the deepest and darkest of night.
+They found three young kunze willing to come with them at the foot of the Cloud Recesses, after thirty strong of the Lan clan’s affiliates failed to stop the both of them.
+None came from the Lan clan themselves to help; the affair was too quickly put to a close, the kunze whisked away in the deepest and darkest of night.

 Caiyi Town was a much different sight under steel and torchlight than it had been when Wei Wuxian chased water ghouls on Biling Lake.
 He had no Suibian now to help him fly, but his ghost flute Chenqing served well enough to terrorize.

 One couple resisted him.
-A beta man and his alpha wife, holding between the both of them a babe with the scent of berries.
+A zhongyong man and his qianyuan wife, holding between the both of them a babe with the scent of berries.

 “Don’t take him from us,” they cried at him in that endless first night, as Wen Ning stood before them with his black-veined hands held open.

 Wei Wuxian thought of the figure he must cut to them, with his fierce corpses and black flute, with his eyes rendered red by the glare of demonic cultivation.

 The child cried in his father’s arms.
 The man himself shook with terror, his face bearing faint traces of familiarity that Wei Wuxian could not place to a single person he knew.